alanhkarp/SitePassword/README.md

 The defaults
 were chosen because SitePassword can calculate a password that is acceptable to most sites with them.
-You can change these settings if you run into a site that doesn't accept the calculated password.

-Although these settings produce valid passwords for most sites, you might feel more comfortable generating stronger site passwords by making them longer or by including special characters.
+Although the default settings produce valid passwords for most sites, you might feel more comfortable generating stronger site passwords by making them longer or by including special characters.
 Click
 <em>Save as default</em> to make these settings the default for all new accounts.